smartdevicelink/sdl_requirements/detailed_docs/TRS/vehicle_info/UnsubscribeVehicleData_TRS.md

 SDL must:

 - send nothing to HMI
-- return the individual results of DISALLOWED to response to mobile app + "ResultCode:DISALLOWED, success: false"
+- return the individual results of DISALLOWED to response to mobile application + "ResultCode:DISALLOWED, success: false"

 7.
 In case mobile app sends SubscribeVehicleData_request to SDL

-and this request is allowed by Policies for this mobile app
+and this request is allowed by Policies for this mobile application

 and "parameters" field is empty at PolicyTable for SubscribeVehicleData RPC